CreativeCodingUtrecht/ZoopInstrumentarium/README.md

 Follow the [installation instructions](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Installation-Guide) on the [BirdNET-PI website](https://www.birdweather.com/birdnetpi) to start identifying birds and sharing the results with the world (i.e. Bird Weather).

+NB: THe latest version of Raspberry Pi OS (Debian Bookworm) has issues during installation (see this [GitHub issue](https://github.com/mcguirepr89/BirdNET-Pi/issues/1049)).
+Easiest solution is to select `Raspberry Pi OS (Legacy, 64-bit) Lite` (Debian Bullseye).
+The installation (and BirdNET-Pi itself) runs without issues on this version of the OS.

 ## BirdWeather
 [BirdWeather](https://www.birdweather.com/) is a pioneering visualization platform that harnesses the [BirdNET](https://birdnet.cornell.edu/) artificial neural network to monitor bird vocalizations globally through 2000 active audio stations (and growing).